eodud0582/Node_Classification_with_Graph_Neural_Networks_GNN/MultiviewGNN/README.md

 * **DropEdge:** We randomly remove 10% of edges during training (`p=0.1`).
 This prevents the model from over-relying on specific connections.

 ### B. Handling Class Imbalance
 The dataset is heavily imbalanced.
-To fix this:
+We address this carefully to avoid data leakage:
-* **Class Weights:** The Loss Function (`NLLLoss`) is weighted.
+* **Class Weights:** The Loss Function (`NLLLoss`) is weighted (assigned class weights inversely proportional to class frequencies).
 Errors on rare classes are penalized more heavily.
-* **Oversampling:** Inside each training fold, we randomly duplicate samples from minority classes so that the model sees an equal distribution of labels.
+* **Oversampling:** Inside each **training fold** (training fold only), we randomly duplicate samples from minority classes so that the model sees an equal distribution of labels.
+   - We do **not** oversample the dataset before splitting.
+This ensures that synthetic copies of validation nodes never leak into the training set, guaranteeing that our Cross-Validation score remains honest and realistic.

 ### C. Stratified K-Fold Cross-Validation
 * We use **5-Fold Stratified CV**.
 This ensures that every fold maintains the same percentage of samples for each class as the complete set, providing a reliable performance metric.